Chapter 2. Before migrating

 2.1.9.
 Explicitly create OpenShift Routes

-An OpenShift Route resource allows an application to be exposed with a public URL using OpenShift Container Platform Ingress Operator for managing HAProxy based Ingress controllers.
+An OpenShift Route resource allows an application to be exposed with a public URL by using OpenShift Container Platform Ingress Operator for managing HAProxy based Ingress controllers.

 Red Hat OpenShift Service Mesh 2 used Istio OpenShift Routing (IOR) that automatically created and managed OpenShift routes for Istio gateways.
 While this was convenient, as the Operator managed these routes for you, it also caused confusion around ownership as many Route resources are managed by administrators.
 Istio OpenShift Routing also lacked the ability to configure an independent Route resource, created unnecessary routes, and exhibited unpredictable behavior during updates.